danielcbit/apcctrl/doc/manual/manual.rst

 ::

-    Dec 5 17:01:05 matou apcupsd[5917]: apcupsd 3.7.2 startup succeeded
+    Dec 5 17:01:05 matou apcctrl[5917]: apcctrl 3.7.2 startup succeeded

-These messages should also appear in the temporary file (``/etc/apcctrl/apcupsd.events``) if you are using the default configuration file.
-If you have installed the RPM, they will probably be in ``/var/log/apcupsd.events``.
+These messages should also appear in the temporary file (``/etc/apcctrl/apcctrl.events``) if you are using the default configuration file.
+If you have installed the RPM, they will probably be in ``/var/log/apcctrl.events``.

 apcaccess Test
 --------------

-This test consists of running ``apcaccess`` to see if apcupsd is properly updating its internal variables.
-Please note that you must enable the apcupsd Network Information Server in your configuration file for ``apcaccess`` to work.
+This test consists of running ``apcaccess`` to see if apcctrl is properly updating its internal variables.
+Please note that you must enable the apcctrl Network Information Server in your configuration file for ``apcaccess`` to work.
 This is done by setting:

 ::